 You can view the grandeur of this country from a hot-air balloon or paragliding or floating in a white-water raft.
 Then there are those bucket list moments – encountering the Eiger’s chiseled north face up close and personal, or reaching the crevassed ice on the Jungfraujoch, or viewing the iconic Mont Blanc or Matterhorn.
 The best thing is you do not need to be a mountaineer to achieve these feats.

 The perfect antidote to the beauty of Switzerland’s countryside, is its urban edge: the capital Bern with its medieval old town and world-class modern art, the deeply Germanic city of Basel with its bold architecture, and home of Swiss Watches, the chic and modern Geneva sitting a stride Europe’s largest lake named after the town, the party-loving towns of Lausanne and nearby Montreux, home to the iconic Jazz festival, or the uber-cool city of Zürich with its numerous riverside bars, and a reborn industrial western district.

 Castles and craft beer, entertainment, and new-wave restaurants – you are sure to find it all in the Swiss cities.

-Variety is the spice of rural life in this rich, earthy land where Alpine tradition is rooted in the agricultural calendar and soaring mountains are a dime a dozen.
-Travels are mapped by villages with timber granaries built on stilts to keep the rats out and chalet farmsteads brightened with red geranium blossoms.
-Ancient markets, folkloric fairs, flag waving and alp-horn concerts engrave the passing of seasons in every soul.
-And then there's the food: a hearty and flavor some gastronomic celebration of gooey cheese desperate to be dipped in, along with velvety chocolate, autumnal game and air-dried meats.
+Variety is the spice of the rural life in this mountainous country, where Alpine the tradition is rooted in the agricultural calendar and soaring mountains are plenty to be had.
+Travelling around this country, is easy, with the many destinations mapped by villages with timber granaries built on stilts to keep the rats out, and chalet farmsteads brightened with red geranium blossoms.
+Its ancient markets, folkloric fairs, flag waving and alp-horn concerts mark the passing of each of the seasons and leave an indelible mark in everyone’s soul.

 So, welcome to Switzerland!